ryangoggin/ryangoggin/README.md

 📝 I'm Ryan and I'm a Full-Stack Software Engineer (App Academy) w/ an Sc.B. in Chemical Engineering from Brown University

-🔍 I'm looking for a dynamic SWE team that challenges me and allows me to further refine and develop my skills as an engineer
+🔍 I'm looking for a dynamic SWE team that I can make an impact on with my refined problem-solving skills while also being challenged to reach my full potential as an engineer.

 🏢 My professional experience includes web development and process engineering in biotech/pharmaceuticals